nullptropy/brainfuck/README.md

 # bfc

-brainfuck interpreter and repl with some optimizations implemented in.
+brainfuck interpreter and repl with some simple optimizations implemented in: for the time being it can detect clear loops, combine repeating operations (-><+) and it can link loops at compile time.

 ## building